ColombiaTransit/gtfs-medellin-colectivos/README.md

    logical line — each needs its own `data/operators.yml` entry (they'll usually share the same headway/hours, just different `route_id`s and shapes).
+6. **Operator attribution, confirmed for both cuencas:** cuenca-3 routes are operated by **MDO** (15 routes) and cuenca-6 routes by **SAO6** (31 routes) — each confirmed independently via that operator's own site listing the exact same route codes as the ArcGIS `ruta` field.
+   This matches the ArcGIS layer's own description ("...operan en las cuencas 3 y 6") exactly.
+An earlier version of this file guessed Sotrames for cuenca 3, which was wrong. **Sotrames' own cuenca is still unconfirmed** — its scraped headway tables (Itagüí/Envigado/Sabaneta) remain unattached in `raw/sotrames_scrape.json`; it may not be part of this ArcGIS layer at all.
+   `data/operators.yml.example` has all 46 confirmed route codes/names
+   (15 MDO + 31 SAO6), each with an empty `day_types` — names/codes only.
+7. **SAO6 does not publish schedule data anywhere found so far.** Checked an individual route page (`sao6.com.co/rutas/santa-rita-estacion- acevedo`) expecting it might carry per-route headways the listing page didn't — it only has a "Mapa del Recorrido" tab (a Google MyMaps embed) and a "Video del Trayecto" tab, plus a one-sentence description.
+   No first/last departure, no headway, no timetable.
+Getting SAO6's actual schedule will need a different source entirely (contacting them directly, a printed schedule at stops, Metro de Medellín's own fare/ schedule documentation, or similar) — there's no more of their own website left to check for this.
+7. `build_gtfs.py` used to infer each output file's CSV header from `rows[0]`, which crashed (`IndexError`) whenever a route's `day_types` was empty (as it now legitimately is for the MDO placeholders above, since no trips/stops get referenced).
+Fixed by using an explicit `FIELDNAMES` map per GTFS file instead — worth knowing if you extend the script and hit the same pattern elsewhere.

 ## Setup